rust-lang/rust/library/stdarch/QUESTIONS.md

 What is the deal with the ucomi f64 comparison functions in SSE2?
 Clang's headers indicate some specific behavior with NAN, but I can't seem to reproduce it.
 Intel's official docs are very vague.

+---

+`_mm256_blendv_pd` takes a mask parameter with type `f64x4`, but the documentation seems to indicate that it is a bit vector.
+What's going on?